REtipster provides real estate guidance — not legal advice.

 It’s interesting to me that when most people hear the phrase “real estate wholesaling”, they automatically default to wholesaling through assignments.

-Assigning contracts is one method for wholesaling real estate, but it's definitely not the only option for getting the job done.
+Assigning contracts is one method for wholesaling real estate, but it’s definitely not the only way to get the job done.

 In reality, there are three major ways real estate wholesalers make deals happen:

 In this blog post, I’m going to explain all three methods, and the pros and cons of each.

 Now, if this is the first time you’ve heard about the concept of real estate wholesaling — or maybe you’ve heard of it but you’re a little fuzzy on exactly what it entails — please take a second to read Part 1 in this series:

 Once you’re fully up to speed, come back to this article to read up on how you can get going with your real estate wholesaling strategy.

 Since this is the most common perceived method of wholesaling real estate, let’s start here.

 Essentially, what is happening in an assignment is that a buyer is selling their rights within a purchase agreement to another buyer.